Sajanader/amman-python-401d2/data-structures-and-algorithms-python/data_structure/stacks_and_queues/README.md

 <!-- Short summary or background information -->
 ## A stack
  is a data structure that consists of Nodes.
 Each Node references the next Node in the stack, but does not reference its previous.
+## PseudoQueue:
+ PseudoQueue class will implement our standard queue interface (the two methods listed below), but will internally only utilize 2 Stack objects.
+### The class with the following methods:

+* enqueue(value) which inserts value into the PseudoQueue, using a first-in, first-out approach.
+* dequeue() which extracts a value from the PseudoQueue, using a first-in, first-out approach.

 ## Mehtods that implemented in stack class: